Izenda7Series/docs/ui/doc_import_report_dashboard_definition.rst

    Import page

 #.
 Tick the **Import the source access** check-box to keep access right in destination.
 Please notice that any sharing with User and not existing Role Name will not be imported.
+The existing sharings in destination will not be altered in case re-import without slecting this option.

 #.
 Tick the **Import the filter values** check-box to import filter values.
-The existing filter values will not be altered in case re-import.
+The existing filter values in destination will not be altered in case re-import without slecting this option.

 #.
 Type the new name for each report and dashboard.
-If not the current name will be kept as default.

 #.
-Input the category for each report and dashboard.
+Input the category and subcategory for each report and dashboard.

 #.
 Choose the destination database name and schema in Database Mapping section.
-To do mapping easily, click on |information| icon to view :ref:`Report/Dashboard Information pop-up <Import_Definition_Information>`.
+To do mapping easily, click on |informationIcon| icon to view :ref:`Report/Dashboard Information pop-up <Import_Definition_Information>`.

-   .. |information| image:: /_static/images/ui/import_definition/DataSetup_Import_InfoIcon.PNG
+   .. |informationIcon| image:: /_static/images/ui/import_definition/DataSetup_Import_InfoIcon.PNG

 #.
 Click **Import** button to execute the importing progress.
    - If there is any report or dashboard duplication, the :ref:`Overwrite Confirmation pop-up <Import_Definition_Overwrite>` will display. |br|